Prasad9/TF_Dataset_Iterators/README.md

 # Demonstration of TensorFlow's Dataset and Iterators
 This repository is an illustration of how to use Tensorflow's Datasets and Iterators with MNIST image training pipelines.

+You can read the full detailed explanation about the code used in this repository in [my Medium post](https://medium.com/ymedialabs-innovation/how-to-use-dataset-and-iterators-in-tensorflow-with-code-samples-3bb98b6b74ab).

 You may go through each of the file for the specific code samples listed below.

 ### Dataset Creation from Numpy/Tensor example